jingzhangsun/jingzhangsun.github.io/_pages/about.md

 I am currently an Associate Professor at Hainan University since 2023, working on [Nuclear Medicine Image Processing and Medical Physics](https://scs.hainanu.edu.cn/info/1051/2659.htm).
 Prior to this, I obtained my Ph.D. from the University of Macau, advised by [Prof. Greta S.P.
 Mok](https://big.fst.um.edu.mo/) at Biomedical ImaginG Laboratory (BIG) in Department of Electrical and Computer Engineering.

-Smart Medical Imaging Laboratory (SMILab) consists of 12 members at present.
-To date, we have 2 research articles accepted at Medical Physics and EJNMMI Physics, 4 abstracts accepted at the annual meeting of the Society of Nuclear Medicine and Molecular Imaging (SNMMI), as well as 2 summaries accepted at the IEEE Nuclear Science Symposium and Medical Imaging Conference (NSS/MIC) with 1 oral presentation (To be updated).
+Smart Medical Imaging Laboratory (SMILab) consists of 14 members at present.
+To date, we have 3 research articles accepted at IEEE Transactions on Radiation and Plasma Medical Sciences, Medical Physics and EJNMMI Physics, 6 abstracts accepted at the annual meeting of the Society of Nuclear Medicine and Molecular Imaging (SNMMI) with 1 oral presentation, as well as 2 summaries accepted at the IEEE Nuclear Science Symposium and Medical Imaging Conference (NSS/MIC) with 1 oral presentation (To be updated).

 News
 ======
+- 2026/04/19 **Chunlei(Research assistant, year 3)**'s full research paper was accepted by the IEEE Transactions on Radiation and Plasma Medical Sciences (TRPMS)
-- 2026/03/17 **Chunhao(Master student)** and **Zhuoyuan(Master student)**'s abstracts were accepted by the 2026 SNMMI
+- 2026/03/17 Two abstracts **Chunhao(Master student)** and **Zhuoyuan(Master student)**'s were accepted by the 2026 SNMMI, one is **oral (Zhuoyuan)**
 - 2025/12/15 **Chunhao(Master student)**'s full research paper was accepted by the EJNMMI Physics
 - 2025/11/26 **Jiahui(Master student)**'s full research paper was accepted by the Medical Physics
 - 2025/10/24 **Chunhao(Master student)** and **Zhuoyuan(Master student)** were awarded Outstanding Graduate Student of HNU in 2025